Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Plant cool season vegetables, such as broccoli, cabbage and cauliflower from starts.
 Garlic and onion bulbs can also be planted.

-Plant vegetable gardens to a fall cover crop such as annual ryegrass, crimson clover, Austrian Peas, fava beans or common vetch.
+Plant empty vegetable gardens to a fall cover crop such as annual ryegrass, crimson clover, Austrian Peas, fava beans or common vetch.
 They will protect the soil from erosion and add organic matter to the soil when they are tilled under in the spring.

 Early October is a good time to plant trees and shrubs.
 Evergreen trees and shrubs may be planted in late October if the weather stays warm, but watch out for early freezing weather.
 Deciduous trees and shrubs can be planted all winter if the soil is workable.